telerik/teststudio-docs/docs-teststudiodev/features/project-settings/browsers.md

 ---
 title: Browsers
 page_title: Browsers Settings| Test Studio Dev Documentation
-description: Configure browsers to be used for recording and execution with Test Studio Dev.
+description: "Configure browsers to be used for recording and execution with Test Studio Dev."
-position: 3
+position: 4
 ---
-# Browsers Tab In Project Settings
+# Browsers Tab in Project Settings

 Under the Browser Tab, you can set your preferred browser and calibrate your browsers.

 ![Browsers][1]